 The Community Collaborative Rain, Hail and Snow Network (CoCoRaHS) is a unique, non-profit, community-based network of volunteers to measure and map precipitation (rain, hail and snow).
 It provides professional grade precipitation gauge and standard training materials to its members.
 The major sponsors are the National Oceanic and Atmospheric Administration (NOAA) and the National Science Foundation (NSF)

-TorontoForecast.com is the first registered member from Toronto and its official station code is CAN-ON-19.
+TorontoForecast.com is the first registered member from Toronto and its official station code CAN-ON-19.
+(2007 - 2017 April) and CAN-ON-557 (since April 2017).
 Precipitation readings, such as total melted snow and rainfall, are submitted every morning around 0700.

 As we curate the story of Toronto weather, we rely on publicly available information for weather data such as systems map, local observations and forecast models.
 Here is a list of reliable weather sources: